kaaengine/kaa/docs/tutorial/part03.rst

 Scenes package will hold scenes.
 Yes, our game will eventually have many scenes, we will get there later in the tutorial.

-settings.py will be a config file for our game
+settings.py is a config file for our game

-registry.py will be a module to store class instances that need to be imported from just everywhere in the game code.
+registry.py is a module to store global variables - we'll be able to import them from just everywhere in the game code.

 .. note::
     The organization above is just a suggestion, not some rigid convention required by the kaa engine.